How to Load a Barbell

 Stop doing math between sets

 Calculating plate combos in your head eats into your rest time and focus.
-The Hypro plate calculator shows you exactly which plates go on each side for any weight.
-Punch in the number, load the bar, train.
+Punch in your target weight below and see exactly which plates go on each side.

 Track every set, follow coach-made plans, and watch your volume grow.
 Free to start.